DPDK/dpdk/doc/guides/nics/cxgbe.rst

 -----------

-The Chelsio Terminator series of devices provide two/four ports but expose a single PCI bus address, thus, librte_pmd_cxgbe registers itself as a PCI driver that allocates one Ethernet device per detected port.
+The Chelsio Terminator series of devices provide two/four ports but expose a single PCI bus address, thus, librte_net_cxgbe registers itself as a PCI driver that allocates one Ethernet device per detected port.